collabserver/collabserver-datatypes/README.md

   - C++11
   - Tested only on Linux with gcc 4.8.4
   - No support certified for Mac and Windows
-- Dependencies (automatically downloaded and placed in `extern` by CMake)
+- Dependencies (already in the repo and built by CMake)
   - [GoogleTest](https://github.com/google/googletest)

 ```bash